Q. I hear you can no longer file for bankruptcy. Is that true?

 Q. Can I still keep my house and car if I file for bankruptcy?

 A. In almost all cases, yes.
-The answer depends on how much the house and car is worth and how much you owe on them.
-One of our attorneys at Steidl and Steinberg would be happy to answer this question for you based on your particular situation.
+The answer depends on how much the house and car are worth and how much you owe on them.
+One of the attorneys at Steidl and Steinberg would be happy to answer this question for you based on your particular situation.

 Q. I owe the IRS money.
 What can a bankruptcy do for me?

-A. In some cases, particularly with older income tax debt, the tax debt may be able to be discharged in the bankruptcy.
-In other cases, the bankruptcy laws may be able to help you reorganize in such a way that your payments would be much lower in the bankruptcy than they might ever be from the IRS or other taxing authorities, particularly in business cases.
-We’ll be able to discuss this with you in more detail at our office visit.
+A. In some cases, particularly with older income tax debt, the tax debt may be dischargeable in a bankruptcy.
+In other cases, the bankruptcy laws may be able to help you get a lower payment than if you negotiated a payment directly with the IRS.
+We’ll be able to discuss this with you in more detail during our free, in-person consultation.

 Q. What is the difference between bankruptcy and debt settlement?

 Bankruptcy also protects against lawsuits, phone calls and any other collection activity.
-Nether debt settlement or debt management does.
+Neither debt settlement or debt management does.

 Finally, in a bankruptcy, the amount of money you save on your reduced debt is not taxable by the IRS.
 That same money is taxable by the IRS in debt settlement and debt management.